Bright-Shard/scaffolding/plugins/scaffolding-ui/README.md

-# ScaffoldingUI - A practical UI library
+# ScaffoldingUI - A practical UI library for Scaffolding

 ScaffoldingUI is a UI library for the Scaffolding application framework.

+Note: ScaffoldingUI isn't as portable as Scaffolding.
+It does require the standard library, and has an additional set of functions that have to be implemented for it to work on an operating system.

 # Code Layout